 The release of stress hormones as a result of a hectic and demanding life can promote a state of magnesium deficiency in our body’s tissues (12).
-It has been found that up to 15% of western populations have do not get enough magnesium in their diet (13).
+It’s been found that up to 15% of western populations do not get enough magnesium in their diet (13).

 In a study examining the benefits of magnesium supplementation in those diagnosed with chronic fatigue, it was shown that 50% of the patient group were magnesium deficient (14).
 Intramuscular magnesium injections of 100mg weekly for 6 weeks showed an improvement in symptoms in 80% of individuals.
 Only 17% of a parallel group improved with a placebo injection (15).

 If your daily schedule finds you stressed and anxious and this coincides with bouts of extreme tiredness, you may want to consider a magnesium supplement.
 Keep the dose per day approximately 200-600g.
 If you do not benefit over the course of 1 month, then you may not be magnesium deficient.

 Also known as vitamin B9 or folate, this substance is a synthetically produced compound which can be taken in tablet form.
 The human body needs folate in order to allow specific biological reactions to sustain an effectively working brain.

 Deficiency of this vitamin can lead to symptoms of: